 For simplicity’s sake, we will presume that you will use Ubuntu 22.04 servers with BIND9 installed from the Ubuntu repos.
 If you use a Red Hat-based distro, or ISC’s builds, please note the location of some files may be different, and some installations use chroot as well.
 (We have not tested this.)
 Your choice!

 Whatever you use for a forwarder, the forwarder must resolve the Zimbra server’s forward and reverse lookups with the actual IP addresses of the Zimbra servers.
 In other words, if your Zimbra servers are NAT’d, the forwarder you use must resolve the Zimbra servers at their private IP addresses.
 Using caching DNS servers will reduce the load on your forwarder(s), but the forwarder(s) still need to be performant.
 If you are hosting your own forwarders (e.g. Active Directory servers), please ensure that the forwarders the AD servers use are also performant.
-Typically, ISP-provided DNS servers are insufficient for this role in busy environments.
+In the BIND9 configuration files below, you’ll see we use local forwarders just for the Zimbra servers’ forward and reverse zones, and let BIND9 query Cloudfare and Google for everything else.

 If you have been using dnsmasq and do not have a DNS server that will resolve the Zimbra servers at their private IP addresses, then you will need to add forward and reverse Zone Files to the BIND9 servers.
 Configuring Zone Files and Replication in BIND9 is well documented and can be added on to the configurations below.
 But, configuring BIND9 with Zone Files is beyond the scope of this post, which is about configuring BIND9 only as a caching DNS server for Zimbra.